ECCC-MSC/open-data/canada.ca_upcoming/readme_en.md

 ![ECCC logo](img_eccc-logo.png)

-# Meteorological Service of Canada public data user documentation
+# Meteorological Service of Canada open data user documentation

 The Meteorological Service of Canada makes weather, climate, water and environmental data available to private sector, academics, and the general public.